rodneysrobinson/Udacity_US_Census_Data_Analysis_Project/README.md

 The purpose of this project is to create visualizations to reveal insights from a data set.
 The data visualizations should tell a story or highlight patterns in the data set.
-Ypor project should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.
+This project should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.

 There are 3 different data sets you can choose from: